AndreaPuzo/Dama/README.md

 # Dama
+Inspired by the attempt of my colleague Giacomo Bardasi.
-Simple Dama game engine that allows you to compute the pieces that can eat
+Simple Dama game engine that allows you to identify the pieces that can eat.